-Santiago Acosta is an Assistant Professor in the Department of Spanish and Portuguese at Yale University.
-He specializes in modern and contemporary Latin American literature and visual arts, which he examines through the lenses of cultural studies, political economy, and environmental theory.
-His book manuscript, We Are Like Oil: An Ecology of the Venezuelan Culture Boom, explores how literature and the visual arts interacted with the environmental shifts of the 1970s oil boom in Venezuela.
-He is also the co-editor of the volume Ecopoéticas y políticas ecológicas desde el Sur, currently under contract at Brill Academic Publishers.
-In 2021-23, he was the PRODiG Fellow at the State University of New York in Old Westbury, where he helped launch the institution’s new Environmental Studies degree.
+His book manuscript, We Are Like Oil: An Ecology of the Venezuelan Culture Boom, explores how literature and the visual arts interacted with the environmental impacts of the 1970s oil boom in Venezuela.
+He is also the co-editor of the volume Ecopoéticas y políticas ecológicas desde el Sur (under contract at Brill).
+In 2021-23, he was a Postdoctoral Fellow at SUNY Old Westbury, where he helped launch the institution’s new Environmental Studies degree.
+At Yale, Acosta is a core member of the Environmental Humanities Steering Committee, a Whitney Humanities Center Fellow (2024-25), and part of the faculty board at The Creative Forum.

 News and latest updates: